Tom Loeffler enraged at misinformation over Gennady Golovkin future

 Bidding to put his loss to Canelo Alvarez behind him, the former middleweight king has several TV outlets pushing for his signature.

 Showtime, DAZN, FOX and ESPN would all no doubt be falling over themselves to secure a name like Golovkin’s.
-Although only one would bring a trilogy fight with Canelo into consideration.
+However, only one would bring a trilogy fight with Canelo into consideration.

-The Kazakh puncher would have to select DAZN in order to push through a third clash with his Mexican rival.
+The Kazakh puncher would have to select DAZN to push through a third clash with his Mexican rival.

 Canelo recently signed a nine-figure deal with DAZN.
 The streaming service is also said to be keen on bringing in Golovkin.

-More will be revealed once Loeffler makes an official announcement.
+Loeffler will be revealed once an official announcement is made.